Skip to main content

 Understanding the Project Manager

-📷 [Screenshot: Project Manager interface showing three main areas]
+📷 [UG-PROJ-UNDER-01] Project Manager interface showing three main areas Reuse note: Strong reuse candidate: GS-FIRST-01.

 The Project Manager interface consists of three main areas: